rejnac/Ogotera-kwa-Nyasae-Ekegusii-Database/README.md

 Check back for more langauages and db updates.

-Email info@rejnac.com or visit https://rejnac.org for support.
+Email info@rejnac.com or WhatsApp +254713860652 for support.

-Prepared by sir enock, director at Rejnac Group Inc.
+Prepared by sir enock, director at Rejnac Group Inc (https://rejnac.org).